What makes the old town of Stein am Rhein special?

 Stein am Rhein - the location made it rich

-Where can you eat in Stein am Rhein?
+Where can you eat and drink in Stein am Rhein?

 So we finally stop at the restaurant Rheingerbe on the banks of the Rhine, which once, as the landlady tells us, actually housed a tannery.
-We stop here, um To taste the pilgrims' meal, which is currently offered there to the guests, How it tasted, and what was served, you can read here.
+We stop here, um to taste the pilgrim meal that is offered to guests at the time of our visit, How it tasted, and what was served, you can read here.
 One thing is for sure: you do not stay hungry in Stein am Rhein.

 Switzerland Tips from other travel bloggers: